National Heart Foundation of New Zealand

 The National Heart Foundation of New Zealand (known as the Heart Foundation) is a registered New Zealand heart health charity established in 1968.
 It funds research into heart disease, and provides education to promote healthy lifestyles to prevent heart disease.
-It has awarded over $95 million to fund research and specialist training for cardiologists since 1970.
+It has awarded over $99 million to fund research and specialist training for cardiologists since 1970.
 The funding has provided over 1,800 research and training grants awarded in New Zealand.

-There are 18 Heart Foundation branches located through New Zealand.

 The Heart Foundation's work includes: